Location, and Frequently Asked Questions

 Suppose I’m sitting and I get very uncomfortable.
 Can I move a little … or if it is really bad, can I get up and leave?

 Discomfort often arises when trying to sit in silence and stillness.
-While we encourage you to spend some time investigating your discomfort before reacting to it by moving, please use your own judgment when deciding to move.
-If you do decide to change your position, the form is to offer a slight bow before calmly and deliberately moving, taking care not to disturb others in the zendo.
+We encourage you to spend some time investigating your discomfort before responding to it by moving.
+Please use your own judgment when deciding to move.
+If you do decide to change your position, the form is to offer a slight bow before calmly and deliberately moving, trying not to disturb others.
 You may find that taking a “rest posture” (knees up and together in front of you) for a few minutes alleviates any pain or tingling you may be experiencing.

 Please remain in the zendo for the duration of the period unless there is an emergency.
 If you do need to exit the zendo, the form is to quietly and deliberately get up from your seat and offer a gassho bow to and away from your seat before leaving.
 Please walk slowly and with intention if you need to leave the zendo during zazen.